ShaishavMaisuria/CovidBidDataAnalysis/README.md

 - The graph depicts the number of patients in the intensive care unit (ICU) and those on ventilators.
 - The number of ICU patients in California is higher than in New Jersey.
 On the other hand, patients on ventilators are in the opposite situation.

+**Analytics and Evaluation**
+For applying machine learning algorithms to predict deaths due to covid -19, the data was split into 70-30 ratio for training and testing respectively.
+To predict deaths according to the states, we used 3 machine learning models to evaluate and find out which model gives the best result.
+The metrics we used to evaluate the models were: R squared score,Mean squared error and Mean absolute error.The models we used were:

+- Linear Regression
+- Random Forest Regression
+- Logistic Regression

 **Data Resource:**